ZihengZZH/awesome-multimodal-machine-translation/resource_list_abs.md

   * Hirasawa et al. (2019)
   * arXiv
   * Multimodal machine translation is an attractive application of neural machine translation (NMT).
 It helps computers to deeply understand visual objects and their relations with natural languages.
 However, multimodal NMT systems suffer from a shortage of available training data, resulting in poor performance for translating rare words.
 In NMT, pretrained word embeddings have been shown to improve NMT of low-resource domains, and a search-based approach is proposed to address the rare word problem.
 In this study, we effectively combine these two approaches in the context of multimodal NMT and explore how we can take full advantage of pretrained word embeddings to better translate rare words.
 We report overall performance improvements of 1.24 METEOR and 2.49 BLEU and achieve and improvement of 7.67 F-score for rare word translation.

+#### Beyond RNNs: Positional Self-Attention with Co-Attention for Video Question Answering [[pdf](https://pdfs.semanticscholar.org/5653/59aac8914505e6b02db05822ee63d3ffd03a.pdf?_ga=2.221376792.1635135941.1571362744-1866174129.1565321067)] <!-- omit in toc -->
+  * Li et al. (2019)
+  * AAAI'19
+  * Most of the recent progresses on visual question answering are based on recurrent neural networks (RNNs) with attention.
+Despite the success, these models are often time-consuming and having difficulties in modeling long range dependencies due to the sequential nature of RNNs.
+We propose a new architecture, Positional Self-Attention with Co-attention (PSAC), which does not require RNNs for video question answering.
+Specifically, inspired by the success of self-attention in machine translation task, we propose a Positional Self-Attention to calculate the response at each position by attending to all positions within the same sequence, and then add representations of absolute positions.
+Therefore, PSAC can exploit the global dependencies of question and temporal information in the video, and make the process of question and video encoding executed in parallel.
+Furthermore, in addition to attending to the video features relevant to the given questions (i.e., video attention), we utilize the co-attention mechanism by simultaneously modeling "what words to listen to" (question attention).
+To the best of our knowledge, this is the first work of replacing RNNs with self-attention for the task of visual question answering.
+Experimental results of four tasks on the benchmark dataset show that our model significantly outperforms the state-of-the-art on three tasks and attains comparable result on the Count task.
+Our model requires less computation time and achieves better performance compared with the RNNs-based methods.
+Additional ablation study demonstrates the effect of each component of our proposed model.

 ## Datasets